THE9rtyt/microblaze_phys333/setup.md

 ## USB uart

-Find your "Board" window, then find the `USB_UART` connection and drag it into an empty section of the block design diagram.
+From the "Board" window/tab, find the `USB_UART` connection and drag it into an empty section of the block design diagram.
 It will create its own port to usb_uart.

 ## MicroBlaze